Compiling programs at the UNIX command line is simple and straightforward. We will go over the particulars for C, C++ and Java.

 or, if you change the permissions so the file is executable using

-chmod u + x hello.py
+chmod u + x hello.py you can type

 $ ./hello.py Hello, World.